ibecav/happy-git-with-r/_book/shell.md

 [the Happy Git way to install Git on Windows](#install-git-windows).
 Therefore, you will not have Git Bash on your system until you install Git for Windows.

-Git Bash is always the Windows shell we are targeting in Happy Git instructions.
+Git Bash is always the Windows shell we are targeting in our instructions.

 RStudio should automatically detect the presence of Git Bash.
 You can inspect and influence this directly via *Tools > Global Options > Terminal*.
 Unless you